 Duration: 2 Years

-Leaving Certificate/LCVP with a minimum of two H5/O1 and three O6/H7 grades or equivalent or QQI level 5 award with a merit profile or BTEC National Diploma with a merit profile.
+Leaving Certificate/LCVP with a minimum of two H5/O1 and three O6/H7 grades or equivalent or QQI level 5 award with a merit profile.

 Suitable foundation Level 5 courses include:

 The academic entry requirements may be waived for mature applicants (21+) Applicants should demonstrate the interest and potential to acquire high level skills in TV operations.
 A portfolio of photography or video work should be brought to the interview.
 See Portfolio Guidelines.

 The Higher National Diploma is a BTEC (Business and Technology Education Council) qualification awarded by the UK awarding body Pearson.
 A Higher National Diploma is recognised by the QQI as being comparable to the Higher Certificate at NFQ Level 6.

 The portfolio should contain photographic or video work you have done.
 It need not be professional quality.
 Each candidate will be invited to discuss the work you are presenting with regard to what you have learnt in making it.